-It is my understanding that any report I send from a company computer generates a server log that shows every web-site that my PC connects with, and won't this log identify me as a report originator?
+It is my understanding that any report I send from a Company computer generates a server log that shows every website that my device connects with, and won't this log identify me as a report originator?

-EthicsPoint does not generate or maintain any internal connection logs with IP addresses, so no information linking your PC to EthicsPoint is available.
+EthicsPoint does not generate or maintain any internal connection logs with IP addresses, so no information linking your computer to EthicsPoint is available.
 In fact, EthicsPoint is contractually committed not to pursue a reporter's identity.

-If you feel uncomfortable making a report on your work PC, you have the option of using a PC outside our work environment (such as one located at an Internet café, at a friend's house, etc.) through the EthicsPoint secure website.
+If you feel uncomfortable making a report on your work device, you have the option of using a device outside your work environment (such as one located at an Internet café, at a friend's house, etc.) through the EthicsPoint secure website.
 Many people choose this option, as EthicsPoint's data shows that fewer than 12% of reports are generated during business hours.